dkarthe/webjeda-blog/_posts/2016-01-19-how-to-add-author-box-to-jekyll.md

 So that is about adding multiple author section for Jekyll blog.
 Let me know if you were able to successfully implement this in your Jekyll blog or website.

-Also post the link of your blog in the comment section once you successfully implement this.
+Also, post the link to your blog in the comment section once you successfully implement this.

 Thanks for reading!